glazed vs. polished porcelain tiles

 Benefits of glazed polished tiles:

-• More options in design and color than regular polished porcelain
+• Greater design flexibility and more color option than regular polished porcelain

 • Premium appearance that enhances upscale projects

-How to Choose the Right Tile for Your Project
+How to Choose the Right Tile Types for Your Project

 Based on my experience with international clients, here’s my advice: